cm-xcju/TCMP/README.md

 ## 🚀 Quick start
 There are two steps for training.
+- First, preprocess the dataset with : bash preprocess.sh .
+You can also used the provided data, which is already processed.
-- First, pretrain with UMD
+- Second, pretrain with UMD: bash exec_scr.sh
-- Second, finetune with P-IEM and P-MELD
+- Third, finetune with P-IEM and P-MELD : bash exec_emo.sh
-- Third, evaluate the model
+- Finally, evaluate the model

 ### Download
 - [download](https://www.alipan.com/s/E4m3NJaNhWH) code:  0l6q